 The internal rate of return is another way of measuring the worth of investing in education using the same cash flows shown in Table A7.1.
 In technical terms, the internal rate of return is a measure of the average earning power of money used over the life of the investment.
 It is simply the interest rate that makes the net present value equal to zero.
 In the discussion of the net present value above, the model applies the going rate of interest of 4% and computes a positive net present value of \$14,253.
 The question now is what the interest rate would have to be in order to reduce the net present value to zero.
 Obviously it would have to be higher - 18.0% in fact, as indicated in Table A7.1.
-Or, if a discount rate of 18.0% were applied to the net present value value would reduce to zero.
+Or, if a discount rate of 18.0% were applied to the net present value calculations instead of the 4%, then the net present value would reduce to zero.